 Definition Let .
 The factorial of , denoted by , is:

 The expression is read " factorial".

-This definition is often extended also to the number 0, by using the following convention:
+This definition is extended to the number 0 by using the convention:

-It is also frequent to encounter ratios of factorials, which can be computed by simplifying the common terms.
-For example:
+It is frequent to encounter ratios of factorials, which can be computed by simplifying the common terms.
+For example,

-The concept of factorial can also be extended to non-integer numbers, using the Gamma function.
+The concept of factorial can be extended using the Gamma function

 An in-depth explanation of factorials can be found in the lecture entitled Permutations.